The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared

-Additionally, given that the effects from dust diminish in the NIR and that NIR LCs can act as better standard candles than the standardizable optical LCs \cite{Avelino19}, we can hypothesize that NIR HRs themselves should either not correlate or weakly correlate with optical HRs.
-RAISIN \citep{RAISIN} report that correlations between HRs measured using one band at a time for optical vs.~NIR bands have slopes that are $\sim$0.78--0.86.
-Results from \citet{Uddin20} indicate that HRs in the NIR are highly correlated with HRs in the optical, as HRs reported for individual bands from $B$- to $H$-band are all quite similar \citep[table A1 of][]{Uddin20}.
-This hypothesis that HRs in the NIR do not correlate significantly with HRs in the optical has not been analyzed as rigorously as the other hypotheses about scatter reduction and the mass step in the NIR, but uncovering these correlations between residuals could be a powerful indicator of the physics of SNe.
+Additionally, given that the effects from dust diminish in the NIR and that NIR LCs can act as better standard candles than the standardizable optical LCs \cite{Avelino19}, we can hypothesize that NIR HRs themselves may be unrelated to optical HRs.
+RAISIN \citep{RAISIN} report that when comparing HRs measured using one band at a time for optical versus NIR bands, slopes are $\sim$0.78--0.86.
+Results from \citet{Uddin20} indicate that HRs in the NIR are related to HRs in the optical, as HRs reported for individual bands from $B$- to $H$-band are all quite similar \citep[table A1 of][]{Uddin20}.
+This hypothesis that HRs in the NIR do not relate well with HRs in the optical has not been analyzed as rigorously as the other hypotheses about scatter reduction and the mass step in the NIR, but uncovering these relationships between residuals could be a powerful indicator of the physics of SNe.

 Progress has been limited with NIR studies due to the relatively small amount of quality LCs, as well as a lack of simulations for predictions.
 The majority of NIR data usable for cosmological analyses comes primarily from CSP \citep{Hamuy06,Contreras10,Stritzinger11,Krisciunas17}, CfA \citep{Wood-Vasey08,Friedman15}, and DEHVILS \citep{Peterson23}, with additional data from RATIR \citep{Johansson21}, SweetSpot \citep{Weyant18}, RAISIN \citep{RAISIN}, and Hawai`i Supernova Flows \citep{Do24} among other sources.
 Here, we limit the sample in our analysis to DEHVILS data since combining samples requires extensive knowledge of each individual survey's strategies, biases, and systematics.
 Further, calibration between samples must be comparable, and given that \citet{Dhawan18} find the photometric calibration for CSP and CfA results in different Hubble-flow intercepts, we opt to use solely the DEHVILS sample.
 NIR SN Ia LC simulations have been constructed in \citet{Pierel22} for the SALT3-NIR model and in \citet{RAISIN} for the RAISIN sample, but cosmological analysis using NIR simulations has been limited.